A fairytale in real time

 But when Alex got to work there was uproar.
 Absolute chaos had engulfed the office.
 People were running around, shouting, he kept hearing things like ‘how could this happen?’
 He placed his coat and bag on his fraying desk chair and joined a small crowd stood around a TV broadcasting breaking news.

 The prim presenter seemed as confused as anyone.
-‘Goblins raid Bank of England' scrolled along the bottom of the screen.
-“Goblins?”
+‘Pixies raid Bank of England' scrolled along the bottom of the screen.
+“Pixies?”
 Thought Alex, really bemused.
-He’d heard of all kinds of hacking groups, but not one called The Goblins.
+He’d heard of all kinds of hacking groups, but not one called The Pixies.
 Sounded European.

 Alex turned to his colleague.
-“I’ve never heard of The Goblins - they based in Luxembourg or something?”
+“I’ve never heard of The Pixies - they based in Luxembourg or something?”
 The bloke next door pulled an indignant face and turned back to face the TV.
 Alex looked up at the screen, nervous, stroking the hairs on his chin.
 Someone had leaked the CCTV from the safe.
-A team of tiny men with wizened faces wearing waistcoats were throwing piles of gold bars into wheelbarrows.
-“It appears the men - or whatever they are - may have used the disused underground network to escape…”
+A team of tiny fairies with mischievous faces were throwing piles of gold bars into wheelbarrows.
+“It appears the pixies - or whatever they are - may have used the disused underground network to escape…”

 He headed to the water cooler to have a think.
 He’d always been focused on protecting people’s money from his computer - threats from shadowy criminal forces from an underground network of clever international miscreants - which sounded fictional enough, the stuff of action films - not a group of mythical villains.
 He had a sip of water and watched the chaos ensue.
 It was so surreal - like a bad trip or a lucid, drunken dream.